tqchen/ffi-navigator/vscode-extension/README.md

 ## Debug information from python package

-- You can select output tab in the terminal bar, and select `TVM FFI Nagivator` to see logs from the python side
+- You can select output tab in the terminal bar, and select `FFI Nagivator` to see logs from the python side